BEARR Trust webinars, November 2020

 The following speakers from disability organisations in different parts of the EECCA region shared their experiences of promoting disability rights during the pandemic, the challenges they face, and ideas for future projects:

-- Gulmira Kazakunova: Ravensto, Union of People with Disabilities, Kyrgyzstan;
+- Gulmira Kazakunova: Ravenstvo, Union of People with Disabilities, Kyrgyzstan.
+Presentation.

-- Maia Shishnashvili: Movement for Changes, Georgia – an NGO which supports for young adults with disabilities;
+- Maia Shishnashvili: Movement for Changes, Georgia – an NGO which supports for young adults with disabilities.
+Presentation.

 Civil Society and Migrant Labour

 The second of BEARR’s three webinars considered the role of civil society in supporting migrant workers during the Covid-19 pandemic.
 It focused on the particular challenges that the pandemic has thrown up for migrant workers in the EECCA region, and how civil society organisations are assisting them.
 The following speakers, drawn from the legal and academic world as well as CSO practitioners, presented on the challenges faced: